Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Analysis of the AURORA Data

 \section{Analysis of the AURORA Data}

-Because mobile device data is collected irregularly both within and between subjects in nature, we apply the more general method CT-EHMFM to the smartwatch data from the AURORA study.
-We consider a set of 54 candidate models ($J=\{1,2,\cdots,6\}$; $K = \{1,2,\cdots,9\}$).
-We implement the SEMIS algorithm with multiple random seeds for each candidate model and select the one with the maximum likelihood among all fitted models.
-In Figure \ref{fig:BIC}, the BIC of each candidate model is displayed against the model complexity, which is the total number of free parameters in the model.
-Based on the BIC, a model with three states $(J=3)$ and eight factors per state $(K=8)$ is recommended.
-In the following, we concentrated on the interpretation of parameter estimates and biological findings from three perspectives: i) interpretation of three estimated states, ii) relationship between transition probability and age/gender, and iii) common structure of loading matrix.
+Due to the inherent irregularity in the collection of mobile device data, we apply the more general method CT-EHMFM to the smartwatch data from the AURORA study.
+We consider a collection of 54 candidate models ($J=\{1,2,\cdots,6\}$; $K = \{1,2,\cdots,9\}$).
+For each candidate model, the SEMA algorithm is implemented with multiple random seeds, and the seed yielding the highest estimated likelihood is selected.
+Then, we use AIC and BIC to compare all fitted candidate models with different J and K. Finally, a model with three states $(J=3)$ and eight factors per state $(K=8)$ is suggested.
+In the following subsections, we focus on the interpretation of parameter estimates and biological findings from four perspectives: i) the interpretation of three estimated states, ii) the co-occurring patterns of symptoms, iii) the relationship between transition probability and demographic factors such as age and gender, and iv) the common structure of the loading matrix.